UPDATE: Coach mounts pavement in town centre protest

 It stopped outside the building blocking the entrance at about 1.20pm.

-Police arrived moments later and tapped off an area around the coach as they investigated the incident.
+Police arrived moments later and taped off an area around the coach as they investigated the incident.

 A spokesman for Sussex Police said: “It appears that the driver, a 55-year-old Crawley man, who was the sole occupant of the coach, which he owns, has some financial dispute with the bank and this was a protest in relation to that dispute.